How To Reduce Waste on the Farm

 Start Succession Planting: Instead of planting all your crops at once, stagger your plantings to ensure a continuous harvest throughout the season.
 This prevents too much produce at any one time.
 This also makes sure that you have more of that item growing for return customers.

 Practice Efficient Irrigation Management: Implement efficient irrigation systems and water management practices.
-By adding efficient irrigation sources that water only where needed you can ensure optimal crop health and minimize water waste.
+By adding efficient irrigation sources that water only where needed, you can ensure optimal crop health and minimize water waste.

 Employ Pest Management: Employ integrated pest management (IPM) practices to control pests and diseases using environmentally friendly methods such as beneficial predators, biological control, crop rotation, and the use of pest-resistant varieties.
 This can reduce the need for chemical pesticides as well as crop loss to pests.
+Even if you only apply a few of these suggestions, we hope you can find that better planning helps reduce your farm waste.

-Top Ways to Reduce Food Waste at Harvest
+Top Ways to Reduce Waste at Harvest

 Another step to reducing food waste is planning your harvest, storage, sale, and transportation of your produce.
 Much of what is spoiled can be reduced with planning and care during harvest and post-harvest.